The fractional Laplacian with reflections: Introduction

-Consider the isotropic $\alpha$-stable L\'evy process $(Y_t, t\ge 0)$ in $\R^d$.
-The intensity of jumps of the process is $\nu(x,\dy)=c_{d,\alpha}|x-y|^{-d-\alpha}\dy$, the integro-differential kernel of the fractional Laplacian on $\Rd$ (for details see below).
-Given an open set $D\subset \R^d$, we are interested in a Markov process $(X_t, t\ge 0)$ that is equal to $Y$ as long as $Y$ stays within $D$.
-However, at the time $\tau_D$ of the first exit of $Y$ from $D$, we want to perform a \textit{reflection}: instead of leaving $D$ to $z=Y_{\tau_D}$, our process $X$ should immediately, that is at time $\tau_D$, and without even visiting $D^c$, be \textit{restarted} at the point $y\in D$, chosen (randomly) according to a probability measure $\mu(z, \dx y)$, depending on $z$, otherwise disregarding everything that happened so far.
+Consider the isotropic $\alpha$-stable L\'evy process $(Y_t, t\ge 0)$ in $\Rd$.
+The intensity of jumps for this process is given by $\nu(x,\dy) = c_{d,\alpha}|x-y|^{-d-\alpha}\dy$, which is the integro-differential kernel of the fractional Laplacian on $\Rd$ (for details, see below).
+Given an open set $D\subset \Rd$, our \kb{interest lies in} a Markov process $(X_t, t\ge 0)$ that \kb{coincides with} $Y$ as long as $Y$ remains within $D$.
+However, at the time $\tau_D$ of the first exit of $Y$ from $D$, we \kb{intend} to perform a \textit{reflection}: instead of \kb{allowing $X$ to leave $D$ by going to the point} $z\coloneqq Y_{\tau_D}\kb{\in D^c}$, our process $X$ should be \ml{\textit{restarted}} immediately \kb{(at time $\tau_D$)} at a point $y\in D$, without \kb{venturing into} $D^c$. \kb{The point $y$ is} chosen (randomly) according to a probability measure $\mu(z, \dy)$, which depends on $z$, \kb{otherwise independently of prior events}.
 Based on this heuristic description, we expect the intensity of jumps of $(X_t, t\ge 0)$ to be the following integral kernel on $D$,